 After They Took My Pancreas

-I didn’t start out diabetic.
+I didn’t start out a person with diabetes.
 Didn’t have to run to the “ladies” ten times a day.
 Wasn’t constantly thirsty.
 There were no prophetic symptoms I had ignored out of ignorance or indifference.
-The word diabetes was as foreign to me as hyperglycemia, hypoglycemia, A1C, blood sugar meter, lancets, Lantus, pin needles, necrosis, and a dozen other frightening, confusing words I would very soon experience horrifyingly up close and personal.
+The word diabetes was as foreign to me as hyperglycemia, hypoglycemia, A1C, blood sugar meter, lancets, Lantus, pin needles, necrosis and a dozen other frightening, confusing words I would very soon experience horrifyingly up close and personal.

 I was a relatively normal, relatively sane woman.
 I had written a book, sales were high and steady for a first-time author.
 I had almost gotten over open mic stage fright.
 I had managed to raise myself a couple of inches above mundane and it felt freakin’ great.
 Except for a sharp pain in the upper right area of my back.